Martensville: Demographics

+Ethnicity

 Geography

 Martensville, located between the North Saskatchewan River and South Saskatchewan River, is between 600 m to 700 m above sea level.
 Martensville is located just north of the moist mixed grasslands area typical of Saskatoon, and locates instead in an ecoregion of aspen parkland.
 It is located just 20 km north of Saskatoon, and 14 km southwest of Clarkboro Ferry, which crosses the South Saskatchewan River.
 The 10 km distance between Martensville and Warman is the closest between two chartered cities in the province.
 By comparison, Martensville is approximately 18 km north of downtown Saskatoon, its next closest neighbour.

 Martensville is in a dry-prairie/savanna biome and experiences warm summers and very cold winters.
 Martensville has four distinct seasons.
 Average temperatures range from −17 °C in January to 18 °C in July.
 Martensville is fairly dry; with the summer being the wettest season.
 It belongs to the continental climate region of Canada which typifies warm summers according to the Köppen climate classification.

 The geology of the area are sandy plains which resulted from shorelines of glacial lakes and depositions from glacial lakes as the Laurentide Ice Sheet left the area.
 There are no large lakes in this area due to the sandy soils which drained away melting glacial waters.
 The lakes in this area are remnants of the South Saskatchewan river channels.

 Government

 Martensville has a mayor as the highest ranking government official.
 Kent Muench is the mayor of Martensville.
 Residents also elect six councillors to round out its seven-person municipal council.

-Provincially Martensville is within the Martensville-Warman constituency served by their MLA, who is currently Terry Jenson.
+Provincially Martensville is within the Martensville-Blairmore constituency served by their MLA, who is currently Jamie Martens.

 Martensville is represented in the House of Commons of Canada by MP of the Carlton Trail—Eagle Creek riding; currently it is held by Kelly Block of the Conservative Party.

 The city does not have its own police service and is in contract with the Royal Canadian Mounted Police for protective services along with Corman Park Police Service and the Saskatoon Police Service, who provide additional assistance when needed.